tetherless-world/FREx/docs/pages/food.md

 similarity between recipes, and we use this similarity in generating recipe candidates to recommend.

-The implementation of FoodRec is viewable on [github](https://github.com/CognitiveHorizons/RPI-HEALS-FoodKG-Semantic-Substitutions)
+The implementation of FoodRec is viewable on [github](https://github.com/solashirai/FoodRec)
- - todo this isn't a public repo, moving it soon

 ## Data and Resources